 C++ Example using priority_queue with User-Defined Data Type

-Let us take an example to illustrate the priority_queue with the user-defined data types using the empty function in C++.
+Let's consider a scenario to demonstrate the priority_queue with custom data types by employing the empty method in C++.

 Example